jasonjiajs/manager_and_board_characteristics_code/README.md

   - 'Country'
   - 'ISIN'
   - 'region'
-- Quantitative variables are aggregated by taking the mean across directors for each (Year x Company ID) pair.
+- The following quantitative variables are aggregated by taking the **mean** across directors for each (Year x Company ID) pair.
 NaN values occur when every director in that (Year x Company ID) pair has a NaN value.
   - Characteristics of Roles Variables:
     - 'Characteristics of Roles - Director Network Size'
     - 'Characteristics of Roles - Time to Retirement'